-Three Routes For Non-EU Citizens to Gain Residence in Cyprus
+Several Routes for Non-EU Citizens to Gain Residence in Cyprus

-Cyprus offers three options for non-EU nationals to acquire residence.
+Cyprus offers various options for non-EU nationals to acquire residence.
 Each of these residence routes offer the additional advantage of leading to Cyprus citizenship, as long as the relevant criteria are met.

 - Temporary Residence Permit through the establishment of a Foreign Interest Company